bcgov/smk/docs/configuration/tools/geomark.md

 ### URL Sub-Property
 `"geomarkService"`: `{ "url": String }`

-The Uniform Resource Locator (URL) of the geomark web service used.
+The URL of the geomark web service used.